DrupalizeMe/drupal_user_guide/README.txt

 of that is the output for the AsciiDoc Display module; e-books land in the ebooks subdirectory.

+* userguide_demo

+This directory holds a module that contains a Simpletest test that creates a demo site for the guide.
+This can be used as a reference, and to make screen shots.
+See README.txt in that directory for more information.

 ASCIIDOC OUTPUT BUILD SCRIPTS
 -----------------------------